Syntaxsh/Syntaxsh/README.md

 - 👋 Hi, I’m @Syntaxsh
-- 👀 I want to explore and learn every single thing as a Developer
+- Love to explore and learn every single thing to become a great developer
-- 🌱 I’m currently learning as a Web Developer
+- I’m currently learning as a Web Developer
-- 💞️ I’m looking to collaborate on Web Development
+- I’m looking to collaborate on Web Development

 <!---
 Syntaxsh/Syntaxsh is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.